Zymbit-Docs/docs/content/device-addons/i225-ethernet-card/index.md

 3. Edit `/boot/config.txt` to boot from the newly installed kernel image.
 The prebuilt packages will install the kernel at `/boot/vmlinuz-6.1.93-v8+`.
 You must either manually copy/rename this file to `/boot/kernel8.img`, or edit `/boot/config.txt` to change (or add, if it's missing) the line `kernel=vmlinuz-6.1.93-v8+`, otherwise the system will not boot the correct kernel image.

+4. Depending on which versions of the kernel you are coming from and moving to, you may also need to install an updated devicetree blob.
+If the kernel was installed from the prebuilt Debian packages, this can be done by copying `/usr/lib/linux-image-6.1.93-v8+/broadcom/bcm2711-rpi-cm4.dtb` into `/boot` (or `/boot/firmware`, depending on your system's layout).

 ### Option 2: Build and Install from Source.

 This option is much more flexible than the alternative and allows working with custom kernels, but requires a suitable Linux kernel build environment.
 You will need to build the entire kernel in order to obtain the `System.map` and other files required for depmod, as well as to ensure the `igc` module version matches that of the core kernel.

 It is highly recommended that you compile the kernel on a non-Pi workstation.
-The CM4 is capable of building it's own Linux kernel, but doing so will take upwards of 1-2 hours on the Cortex-A72 CPU and require several GiB of disk space.
+The CM4 is capable of building its own Linux kernel, but doing so will take upwards of 1-2 hours on the Cortex-A72 CPU and require several GiB of disk space.
 If building on a non-aarch64 host, ensure you have an `aarch64` cross toolchain installed on the build machine; you can install one from `apt`, `dnf`, or `pacman` on most x86_64 Linux distributions, or [download a prebuilt tarball directly from ARM](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
 Either of the bare-metal or GNU/Linux targets will work.
 Also, be sure to install your distribution's required Linux build dependencies; consult your distro's documentation for specifics.

 1. Obtain RPi Linux sources and checkout the appropriate commit for kernel 6.1.93: